Rotatable Antenna-Empowered Wireless Networks: A Tutorial: Introduction

-From early concepts of mechanically rotating antennas used for direction finding to the modern realization of flexible antenna architectures, improving the efficiency and controllability of wireless transmission has remained a central theme~\cite{Ma2026ASurvey}.
-A foundational milestone in this evolution occurred in 1901, when Guglielmo Marconi’s transatlantic radio experiment marked the beginning of long-distance wireless communication and implicitly highlighted the critical role of spatial radiation control~\cite{Holzmann1995Early}.
-Subsequently, various directional antennas, including loop antennas, Yagi-Uda antennas, and parabolic reflectors, were developed and subsequently deployed across communication, radar, and radio astronomy applications~\cite{Balanis1996Antenna}.
-These antennas were commonly installed on mechanically rotatable platforms that allowed dynamic adjustment of their radiation directions, representing an early precursor to the modern RA architectures.
-Building on this design paradigm, practical implementations of mechanical antenna rotation were widely utilized during World War II~\cite{USNavy1944YE1,Getting1990SCR}.
-Particularly, by using a carrier-based rotating antenna to transmit unique Morse code letters across twelve 30-degree sectors, the U.S. Navy successfully addressed the critical challenge of precision navigation over the featureless open ocean~\cite{USNavy1944YE1}.
-Further miniaturization of this technology was achieved through advances in MEMS at the end of the twentieth century, yielding more compact and efficient antenna rotation mechanisms with fast, low-power, and more flexible mechanical rotation capability~\cite{Chauvel1997Micro,Chiao1999MEMS,Baek2003AVband}.
+} From early concepts of mechanically rotating antennas used for direction finding to the modern realization of flexible antenna architectures, improving the efficiency and controllability of wireless transmission has remained a central theme~\cite{Ma2026ASurvey}.
+A foundational milestone in this evolution occurred in 1901, when Guglielmo Marconi’s transatlantic radio experiment marked the beginning of long-distance wireless communication and demonstrated the importance of spatial radiation control~\cite{Holzmann1995Early}.
+Subsequently, various directional antennas, including loop antennas, Yagi-Uda antennas, and parabolic reflectors, were developed and deployed across communication, radar, and radio astronomy applications~\cite{Balanis1996Antenna}.
+These antennas were commonly installed on mechanically rotatable platforms that allowed dynamic adjustment of their radiation directions, representing an early precursor to the modern RA architectures. {Building on this design paradigm, practical implementations of mechanical antenna rotation were widely utilized during World War II~\cite{USNavy1944YE1,Getting1990SCR}.
+Further miniaturization was achieved through advances in MEMS toward the end of the twentieth century, yielding more compact and efficient antenna rotation mechanisms with fast, low-power, and flexible mechanical control~\cite{Chauvel1997Micro,Chiao1999MEMS,Baek2003AVband}.}